sunfounder/thales_kit/docs/source/_build/html/_sources/Fading LED.rst.txt

 * ``led = machine.PWM(machine.Pin(15))`` sets the GP15 pin as PWM output.

-* The line ``led.freq(1000)`` refers to an aspect of PWM, the frequency, here is set to 1000hz-one thousand cycles per second.
-That is, 1ms is a cycle.
-The frequency of PWM can be adjusted.
-For example, the steering gear needs to work at a frequency of 50hz, and the passive buzzer can change the tone by changing the PWM frequency.
-But there is no limit when simply using LED, we set it to 1000hz.
+* The line ``led.freq(1000)`` is used to set the PWM frequency, here it is set to 1000Hz, which means 1ms (1/1000) is a cycle.
+The PWM frequency can be adjusted, for example, the steering wheel needs to work at 50Hz, the passive buzzer can change the tone by changing the PWM frequency.
+However, there is no limit when using LEDs alone, we set it to 1000Hz.

-* The ``led.duty_u16()`` line relates to another aspect of PWM, the duty cycle, which is a 16-bit interger.
-When we assign a value of 0 to this function, the duty cycle is 0%, and each cycle has 0% of the time to output a high level, in other words, turn off all pulses.
+* The ``led.duty_u16()`` line is used to set the duty cycle, which is a 16-bit interger(2^16=65536).
+When we assign a 0 to this function, the duty cycle is 0%, and each cycle has 0% of the time to output a high level, in other words, turn off all pulses.
 When the value is 65535, the duty cycle is 100%, that is, the complete pulse is turned on, and the result is equal to ‘1’ as a digital output.
 If it is 32768, it will turn on half a pulse, and the brightness of the LED will be half of that when it is fully turned on.